BigBot007/Paianjen/research.md

 + Scrapy does not work well with javaScript-based websites.
 + Various operating systems have different installation techniques for Scrapy.
 + Python 2.7+ is necessary for Scrapy.

+### Library name: **Selenium**

+### Main features:
++ Javascript execution is a crucial component of web scraping.
+Selenium gives you access to a fully functional Javascript code interpreter that runs in the background and gives us complete control over the page document and a significant part of the browser.
++ In web scraping, rendering images is a common but time-consuming task.
+You can command the Chrome browser to skip image rendering through the chrome_options keyword argument in Selenium.